af950833/Home-Assistant-Broadlink-MP1-Custom-Component/README.md

 latest update:

+May 20th, 2020 - Updated the requirements & Changed from SwitchDevice to SwitchEntity for version 0.110.x

 Apr 30th, 2020 - Updated the requirements for version 0.109.x

 Apr 9th, 2020 - Updated the requirements for version 0.108.x